abstools/easyinterface/server/bin/envisage/saco/README.md

 # SACO Executables

-This directory include bash script that are used as wrapper to the analysis tools provided in SACO.
+This directory includes several bash script that are used as wrappers for the analysis tools provided in SACO.
+Note that these script use `../envisage_setting.sh` to set some environment variables, e.g., the absolute path to SACO's root directory.

-The file `SACOHOME` must include the absolute path to the home directory of SACO.
-In principle this should be done automatically when the **Envisage Collaboratory** is installed.